How to Play Extended Chords on Guitar (Guide with Charts)

 These are just some examples over 3 chord qualities but you can also try this with other chords you already know.
 On some chords, you can replace 3rd with 9th chord tones for more variations.

-You can also try changing 7th with 6th chord tones which can labeled as different chords such as Major 6 or minor 6 chords.
+You can also try changing 7th with 6th chord tones which can be labeled as different chords such as Major 6 or minor 6 chords.

 Wrapping Up